tonnymuchui/YourNews/README.md

 ## Description

-This is an app that allows you to view wold news.
+This is an app that allows you to view world news.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your phone.